Find Posts By Topic

 At-a-glance:

-• We need to close the Ballard Bridge over several weekends in September and October to complete maintenance and preservation work on the 107-year-old bridge.
+• We need to close the Ballard Bridge over several weekends in the fall to complete maintenance and preservation work on the 107-year-old bridge.

 • Work includes replacing worn expansion joints to keep the bridge strong and resilient, as part of the 15th Ave W/NW & Ballard Bridge Paving & Safety Project.